AdobeDocs/pdfservices-api-documentation/src/pages/overview/digital-seal-api/index.md

 # Overview
 ## What is Digital Seal?
 Digital Seal on a PDF means to digitally sign a PDF document.
-Digital Seal, alias Digital Signature is a specific type of signature that is backed by a digital certificate, providing proof of your identity.
+Digital Seal, also known as Digital Signature is a specific type of signature that is backed by a digital certificate, providing proof of your identity.
 Digital signatures are recognized as being more secure because they’re cryptographically bound to the signed document and can be verified.
 When you use a digital certificate obtained from a trusted third party, the resulting digital signature is